-Thrillist, the online media journal wants you to get outside this summer- and made this check list to make sure you do just that.
+Thrillist, the online media journal, wants you to spend your summer outside – and made this check list to make sure you do just that.
 We took their challenge – Winter Park Style!
-See how you can check off all these activities during your trip to Winter Park Resort.
+See how you can check off all these summer activities during your trip to Winter Park Resort.

-If you’re vying for that lake view, why not post up on Grand Lake for a day- I mean check out that view: you get a lake and the mountains
+If you’re vying for that lake view, why not post up on Grand Lake for a day- I mean check out that view: you get a lake and the mountains.
+Plus, lakes are the perfect setting to enjoy an array of summer activities on the water.

 And if you’ll settle for a view of the pond and some pretty grandiose mountains, try one of our properties.